apache/incubator-weex/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a reproducible bug to in the weex library.
+about: Report a reproducible bug in the Weex library.

 ---